tgstation/tgstation/sound/items/handling/readme.txt

-handling in this case is manipulating and item in your hands, that means:
+handling in this case is:
 - picking up an item
 - dropping an item
 - storage item rustle sounds